Source of Image: Google Images

 And she considered him to be her white bird.

-Of course she should think that if she asked some more, it could be the end of her, but if anything, along with being a thief once, and a wheat farmer, she was known to be nosy.
+Of course she should think that if she asked some more, it could be the end of her, but if anything, along with being a thief once, and a wheat farmer, she was known to be nosy-at the wrong time.
 Neville’s mother often told her that nosiness is one of the most stupidest ways to die.
 Besides, she often said, raising her hand, curling her fingers like she’s holding an object, what will you get after knowing more stuff?
 A peacock?
 I think not.

 Her mother then-